hargoniX/bachelor/thesis/thesis.typ

 This is where Rust's macro system comes into play.
 Unlike the substitution-based macros in C/C++, Rust's macro system allows users to write proper syntax tree to syntax tree transformations.
 Generally speaking, Rust supports two kinds of macros:
-1. declarative macros, they use an @EBNF inspired DSL to specify the transformation
+1. declarative macros, they use an @EBNF inspired @DSL to specify the transformation
 2. procedural macros, they use arbitrary Rust code for the transformation The macros used in this work are exclusively declarative ones so we only describe this approach.
-To illustrate the capabilities of declarative macros we embed a small math DSL into Rust:
+To illustrate the capabilities of declarative macros we embed a small math @DSL into Rust:
 #sourcecode[
 ```
 x = 1;